TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/automation-hybridworker-windows.md

 <properties
-pageTitle="The Hybrid Worker needs to be upgraded" description="The Hybrid Worker needs to be upgraded for update assessments to be functional" infoBubbleText="Found older versions of the Hybrid Worker.
+pageTitle="The Hybrid Runbook Worker needs to be updated" description="The Hybrid Runbook Worker needs to be updated for update assessments to be functional" infoBubbleText="Found older versions of the Hybrid Runbook Worker.
 See details on the right." service="microsoft.automation" resource="automationaccounts" authors="georgewallace"